tauri-apps/tauri-docs/docs/development/security.md

 :::

 :::note
-With the CSP protection enabled, using inline `style` attributes it not allowed.
+With the CSP protection enabled, using inline `style` attributes is not allowed.
 :::

 :::caution